openenclave/openenclave/tests/README.md

 # Overview:

-This directory contains all the unit tests for OpenEnclave.
+This directory contains all the unit tests for Open Enclave.
 Type the following commands to build and run the tests from the corresponding CMake output folder.

 ```